 We ate good food here and there while in Ft Collins, but only one meal is worth a special shout-out.
 Here are the good-if-not-noteworthy restaurants:

 - Umami food truck at Odell Brewing.
 Bonus: it’s an Airstream!

-- Whole Foods hot food bar… boring, maybe, but we were grocery shopping
+- Whole Foods hot food bar… boring, maybe, but convenient while grocery shopping

 - Dinner (fish tacos!) at Black Bottle Brewing Co